nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Certainly am sorry th' ain' go'n' be no hostilities," sighed the latter.
 "Been wantin' to spank yo' little black bottom ev’y sence you broke that rope this mornin’."

-"Aw go 'haid, Shine.
-That boogy’s shoutin' ’cause you was hyeh to protect 'im.
-I'm go'n' ketch 'im one these days when you ain' 'round, and I'm go’n' turn 'im ev’y way but loose."
+"Aw go &rsquo;haid, Shine.
+That boogy’s shoutin' ’cause you was hyeh to protect &rsquo;im.
+I'm go'n' ketch &rsquo;im one these days when you ain' &rsquo;round, and I'm go’n' turn &rsquo;im ev’y way but loose."

-"Don't let 'im surprise y'.
+"Don't let &rsquo;im surprise y'.
 He kin wrastle the hell out of a piano."

 "Piano don't fight back."